qbornet/BotO42/README.md

 This is a discord bot.
 The bot is made for 42 student, this is pointless if you are not a 42 student, if you want to contribute to this project contact me via slack @qbornet

+### About the bot

+The bot, give the location of your friends inside the school via discord, this is better then checking stud42 all the time, you get notify

+automatically as soon as the person on the list is logged on campus

 ## Installation

 This is a full guide to install plus hosting the bot, read it it's important don't scan through it you will probably miss important information